hwakabh/bennu-official.page/README.md

 ```

 ### NGINX reverse-proxy
-In production environment, we need to deploy reverse-proxy such as NGINX in front of Gunicorn, \
+In the production environment, we need to deploy a reverse-proxy such as NGINX in front of Gunicorn, \
 since WSGI servers are generally not expected to serve static files with production performances. \

 `bennu_official` would use [NGINX](https://nginx.org/en/) by default, and its configuration file is located in [`./manifests/configs/nginx.conf`](./manifests/configs/nginx.conf). \
-As there is a lot of parameters we can use as nginx.conf, for the non-production environment we only need to change `proxy_pass` parameter to allow NGINX to communicate with Gunicorn.
+As there are a lot of parameters we can use in nginx.conf, for the non-production environment we only need to change the `proxy_pass` parameter to allow NGINX to communicate with Gunicorn.

 ```conf
 # production config (default)